Eating

-For humans, eating is more complex, but is typically an activity of daily living.
-Physicians and dieticians consider a healthful diet essential for maintaining peak physical condition.
-Some individuals may limit their amount of nutritional intake.
-This may be a result of a lifestyle choice: as part of a diet or as religious fasting.
-Limited consumption may be due to hunger or famine.
-Overconsumption of calories may lead to obesity and the reasons behind it are myriad, however, its prevalence has led some to declare an "obesity epidemic".
+Physicians and dieticians consider eating a healthy diet essential for maintaining peak physical condition.
+Some individuals may reduce their amount of dietary intake, which may be a result of a voluntary choice as part of dieting lifestyle or as fasting for reasons of religious food prohibition, abstinence or political protest (i.e. a hunger strike).
+Limited consumption or rationing may also be due to logistical reasons such as a food shortage or a famine, in which case it will lead to starvation and undernutrition.
+On the contrary, overeating and excessive intake of calories (overnutrition) may lead to obesity and associated health problems, and while the reasons behind it are myriad, its prevalence in the developed world has led some public health professionals to declare an "obesity epidemic".